Velox0/flinch/README.md

 A **lightweight, streaming-first component-based UI library** for building modern web applications with template literals.
 Perfect for server-side rendering, live updates, and creating dynamic HTML components.

+## ⚠️ Development Status

+**This library is currently in early stages of development and is primarily for personal use.
+The API is changing drastically and things can break frequently between versions.
+Use at your own risk in production environments.**

 ## ✨ Features

 - 🎯 **Template Literals**: Write HTML naturally with JavaScript